GCYZSL/GCYZSL.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at Northwestern
+I am a new Ph.D. student supervised by Prof. VS. I got my Bachelor's degree from Tianjin University and master's degree from Dartmouth College.
+I was a visiting student at NTU supervised by Prof. Jianfei Cai.
+I am interested in computer vision, NLP, V-L Tasks, and multimodal data processing.

 Publications